a0zhar/PS4.badhoist/README.md

 # A Simpler Way of Dumping Modules Needed for Sleirsgoevy's ROP Compiler
+## message from March 6th, 2023.
+I'll be updating this code tomorrow, and I'll make sure to add the host exe.
+The updated code will support remote code execution.
+Please wait before using this code.

 I encountered difficulties with Sleirsgoevy's method when attempting to dump the necessary modules for setting up the ROP compiler.
 Despite following the instructions shown after running the `make` command, I was unable to access the "supposedly" hosted page on the specified port when navigating on the PS4 browser.

 To resolve this, I examined Sleirsgoevy's approach when dumping the module and remade it entirely using JavaScript, a language that is superior to Python.
 This revised approach has been successful for me, and I am pleased to share it with others who may be struggling to dump the required modules.